 Binge eating has a major effects on an affected person’s health.There are many medical consequences for binge eating disorder including:

 - Depression and other mood disorders

 - High blood pressure

 - High cholesterol

 Binge Eating Disorder Treatment Options

 Binge eating disorder is difficult to manage, but with the help of medical and mental health services it is possible to regain control of your life.
 It is hard to learn how to stop binge eating on your own, so it is important to seek professional counseling if you are suffering.

-- Cognitive behavioral therapy (CBT) – Helps with learning coping strategies to help the patient regain a sense of control.
+- Cognitive behavioral therapy (CBT) – Helps with learning coping strategies to help the affected person regain a sense of control.

-- Dialectical behavioral therapy (DBT) – Helps you understand emotions and how they contribute to binge eating.
-Also helps with stress tolerance skills.
+- Dialectical behavioral therapy (DBT) – Helps the effected person understand emotions and how they contribute to binge eating.
+DBT also helps with stress tolerance skills.